seanmcdougall/EVAEnhancements/README.md

   - Roll Left - Z
   - Roll Right - C

   I have found these work well in conjunction with the standard WASDQE controls (while letting you keep your right hand on the mouse for camera control).
-If you wish to remap them you can use the "Settings" window, accessible from the EVA right-click action menu.
+If you wish to remap them you can use the "Settings" window, accessible from the stock application launcher or Blizzy78 toolbar.

 - the EVA "rotate on camera move" setting can now be toggled any time by hitting the SAS toggle (default T).
 Enabling it can make some EVA navigation a bit easier, but disabling it gives you more control.

 - jetpack power can now be modified any time through a slider in the EVA right-click action menu.
 Fuel usage is scaled accordingly.

-- the default jetpack power level can be set via the "Settings" window (see above).
+- the default jetpack power level can be set via the "Settings" window.

 - precision controls can now be toggled using the same key as in normal flight mode (default is CapsLock).
 This automatically sets your jetpack power to 10% for finer control.